upsella/online/content/about-us.md

 ## 4. Online Marketing

-We can set up and run PPC advertising for you on the optimal platforms that will get it attention with a charge of $150 to $500 depending on the amount of platforms you want your advertisement to be displayed.
+We can set up and run PPC advertising for you on the optimal platforms that will get it attention with a charge only depending on the amount of platforms you want your advertisement to be displayed.
 We also offer another option of ours which is called Search Engine Optimization or SEO.
 This strategy will help your website get to the top of the customers search results when they search the SEO keywords that describe your business and services.
 Please contact us or go to the pricing page for more details.